 Use an all-natural moisturizer

 To soothe your skin after shaving, try to apply a cooling, hypo-allergenic moisturizer with all-natural ingredients.
-Aloe versa has anecdotal healing properties that make it a great ingredient for this purpose.
+Aloe vera has anecdotal healing properties that make it a great ingredient for this purpose.
 Witch hazel has astringent and antibacterial properties, which may protect against bacteria and prevent a skin infection if you’re prone to getting ingrown hairs.
-Both aloe Vera and witch hazel will soothe your skin and calm irritation.
+Both aloe vera and witch hazel will soothe your skin and calm irritation.

 Use white tea bags to bring down inflammation